Welcome to ESL 403 (ESL 122 lab)

 - Homework -

-If you lose your assignment sheet, print out your group A-C here.
+If you lose your assignment sheet, you need to talk to your professor.
 You will also lose the time stamps, signatures, and any points already received.

 1. Workshop 1 - Formatting Paragraph (.ppt)